daattali/beautiful-jekyll/policies.md

 Note: to get above 95% in a course you need to earn bonus points by doing the questions marked "optional".

+Note: to complicate things slightly, we actually find it useful to also have C- and D grades available when grading your work.
+Thus, the conversion from letter grades to numbers actually happens through the undergrad scheme, which is the first table at the [same calendar link](http://www.calendar.ubc.ca/vancouver/?tree=3,42,96,0).
+However, we did not want to paste that table here and cause confusion, as it's really the table above, for Master's students, that matters for you.
+In particular, because of the issues around failing and C/C+ grades described below.

 #### Re-grading

 If you have concerns about the way your work was graded, please contact the TA who graded it _within one week of having the grade returned to you_.
 After this one-week window, we may deny your request for re-evaluation.
 Also, please keep in mind that your grade may go up or down as a result of re-grading.